UC Management Skills Assessment Program (MSAP)

 Assessors receive a 2-day training prior to the program and additional training on-site to prepare them for their role.
 If you are interested in serving as an Assessor, please contact your Location Coordinator.

 New assessors should complete the assessor application prior to their participation in the program.
-Returning assessors do not need to complete a new application, but will need to update the program coordinator if you have changes in dietary needs, emergency contact information, etc. Click here to access the application.
+Returning assessors do not need to complete a new application, but will need to update the program coordinator if you have changes in dietary needs, emergency contact information, etc. While the program is on hiatus, we will not accept assessor applications.
+The application link will be available when the program returns.